New Partitioning Techniques and Faster Algorithms for Approximate Interval Scheduling: Problem Setup

 \section{Problem Setup}

 In the interval scheduling problem, we are given $n$ jobs and $M$ machines.
-With each job $j$ are associated two numbers $s_j \ge 0$ and $l_j \ge 1$, referring to ``start'' and ``length'' respectively, meaning that the job $j$ takes $l_j$ time to be processed and its processing can only start at time $s_j$.
-We will use $N$ to denote an upper-bound on $s_j + l_j$, for all $j$.
+With each job $j$ are associated two numbers $s_j$ and $l_j > 0$, referring to ``start'' and ``length'' respectively, meaning that the job $j$ takes $l_j$ time to be processed and its processing can only start at time $s_j$.
+While prior work such as \cite{henzinger2020dynamic} used assumptions such as $s_j \ge 0, l_j \ge 1$ and have an upper-bound $N$ on $s_j + l_j$, we utilize such assumptions \emph{only in our LCA results of \cref{section:local}}.
 In addition, with each job $j$ is associated weight/reward $w_j > 0$, that refers to the reward for processing the job $j$.
 The task of \emph{interval scheduling} is to schedule jobs across machines while maximizing the total reward and respecting that each of the $M$ machines can process at most one job at any point in time.